oneye5/nzx_predictor/README.md

 === Trading Simulation Summary ===<br>
+(Note, these are raw values.
+Taxes and broker fees are not taken into account)<br>
 | Metric              | Value              |
 | ------------------- | ------------------ |
 | **Trades executed** | 25,959             |